piercecohen1/GPT-CLI/README.md

 /model [MODEL]            Switch models and reset the chat

-/quit     b               Quit the interactive chat
+/quit                     Quit the interactive chat

 /info                     Display current model and messages

 /save [FILENAME]          Save the chat to a file

-/restore [FILENAME]       Restore a chat from a file
+/load [FILENAME]          Load a chat from a file

 /help                     Display help menu
 ```